stefanselic/react-meme-generator/README.md

+# Project Explanation

+The react-meme-generator functionality is written in a single js.file since its a small application and in my opinion there is no need to create components

 # TODO's

 Create a web app with React that allows for users to generate and download memes using the https://memegen.link/ website.